-Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Planning applications are accepted on an on-going basis, and are reviewed and ranked according to the extent to which each applicant's proposal addresses the State of Montana's priority needs as set forth in the 2015-2020 Consolidated Plan and this 2017-2018 Annual Action Plan and Amendments or the CDBG National Objectives.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Planning applications are accepted on an on-going basis, and are reviewed and ranked according to the extent to which each applicant's proposal addresses the State of Montana's priority needs as set forth in the 2015-2020 Consolidated Plan and this 2017-2018 Annual Action Plan.
 CDBG will prioritize applications received from eligible MIDURN communities for planning activities identified through the State of Montana's application for National Disaster Resilience Competition grant funds in 2015.